-5. Describe the state's criteria for "good or satisfactory progress" and when and how it is documented.
+5. Describe the State's criteria for "good or satisfactory progress" and when and how it is documented.

-The standard for "good or satisfactory progress" is determined by the CWD.
+The standard for "good or satisfactory progress" is determined by the county welfare department.
 In general, attendance, academic performance and completion timeframes may be included in the criteria.
-Satisfactory progress is monitored monthly by the CWD and the documentation is verified and maintained in the participant's case file, except for teen parent heads of household receiving Cal-Learn services, which is monitored up to four times per school year.
+Satisfactory progress is monitored monthly by the county welfare department and the documentation is verified and maintained in the participant's case file, except for teen parent heads of household receiving Cal-Learn services, which is monitored up to four times per school year.

-California will, to the extent the state identifies a participant who is not making good or satisfactory progress but is regularly attending, count up to two months of participation for such individuals while the state works with the participant to improve his or her participation and progress.
+California will, to the extent the State identifies a participant who is not making good or satisfactory progress but is regularly attending, count up to two months of participation for such individuals while the State works with the participant to improve his or her participation and progress.